 Sweep accounts could be personal sweeps, as well as business sweeps.

 Personal sweeps are usually for individual investors.
 Here brokerages use sweep accounts of the investor to invest idle money available in t account.
 This unused money could be dividends, receipts from sell orders, or new cash deposits.
 Brokerages sweep this money into a higher interest-bearing account until the investor decides on a new investment.
 Also, brokerages may sweep the amount until they process a transaction on behalf of the investor.

 Business sweeps are especially useful for small businesses, which depend on the daily cash flows.
 These businesses set a minimum balance for their checking account.
-And, any amount over and above is moved to the higher interest-earning account.
-Such facilitation helps the company to maximize its earning potential without compromising on the liquidity.
-It means that if any time, the business needs money, or the balance in the checking account goes below the set amount, the bank sweeps the money back from the investment account.
+And any amount over and above is moved to the higher interest-earning account.
+Such facilitation helps the company maximize its earning potential without compromising on liquidity.
+It means that if any time the business needs money or the balance in the checking account goes below the set amount, the bank sweeps the money back from the investment account.

 Does This Attract Any Fee

 Even though the sweep program is a useful feature, you must not forget that it is not entirely free of cost.
 Those who open sweep accounts must know that their investment will be subject to a fee.
 This fee could either be a flat fee or a percentage of the investment.
 Betterment, for instance, charges an annual management fee of 0.25%.